 And also, sprinkles.
 You can’t possibly have that bad a day if you start it off with sprinkles.
 You know… the rainbow colored kind.
 Not the rain kind.
 Because you can most certainly have a bad day with the rainy kind (but really, isn’t “sprinkles” the sweetest, most innocent way of talking about rain possible?).
 I know it’s a little bit ridiculous, but rainbow sprinkles really do take something ordinary and make it awesome.
 I made a coffee cake, which is delightful on its own gave it a funfetti spin with this Funfetti Coffee Cake.

 There are a few foods in life that I just randomly get cravings for quite often.
 One of those things is meatball subs (I told you it was random!) and another is coffee cake.
-I also get lots of cravings for funfetti cake… It’s really the only boxed cake that I care for and oh man, I could eat a lot of funfetti.
+I also get lots of cravings for funfetti cake… It’s really the only boxed cake that I care for and oh man, I could eat a lot of funfetti cake (and icing).

 But with a whole lot of vanilla and a healthy amount of sprinkles, it’s pretty easy to make your own funfetti cake.
-I wouldn’t say this coffee cake is the easiest thing in the world since it’s a lot of steps… But it’s definitely not a tough cake to make.
+Like I said, this funfetti coffee cake has few steps… But it’s definitely not a tough cake to make.

 It should have been made in a tube pan with a removable bottom.
 But since I don’t own a tube pan (I have no idea how my kitchen is SO entirely packed with stuff and yet, there are still some necessities I do not have), I used a bundt pan instead.
 Silly me, I didn’t even realize how not smart I was to use a bundt pan until I was halfway through filling the pan with the batter.
 But it turned out not to be a disaster at all; I managed to simply flip the cake out of the pan with no trouble.